SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The things that define {{c1::the types}} a function/object/... is defined over, which usually go in {{c2::angle brackets}}, are across programing languages usually called {{c3::type parameters}}.
-Generally, multiple type parameters are separated by , Type parameters are generally written in UpperCamelCase Generics are generally a single char only
+Generally, multiple type parameters are separated by , Type parameters are generally written in UpperCamelCase Generics are generally a single char only.
+A type as a generic is typically indicated T.

 #### Access modifier

 Access modifiers (or access specifiers) are keywords in object-oriented languages that set the accessibility of classes, methods, and other members.

-In Java, members have default accessibility by default.
-In Python, JS, members are public by default.
+default accessibility|language
+default (= package)|Java
+public|Python, JS
+private|Rust
 Most language with any kind of access modifiers have at least a public private distinction public (most programming languages), pub (Rust)|any code private|code within the class